Affiliate marketing KPIs every beginner should track

 • BI and dashboarding tools (e.g., Looker Studio, Data Studio alternatives) — for consolidated reporting.

-Performance optimisation tactics driven by KPIs
+Performance optimization tactics driven by KPIs

 • A/B and multivariate testing for creatives and landing pages guided by CTR and CR.